geops/psqlchunks/README.md

       -------------------------------------------------------------
       -- end: creating my table
       -------------------------------------------------------------

-      The end marker is optional and may be omited.
+      The end marker is optional and may be ommited.
       The shortest marker syntac understood by this tool is:

       ----
       -- start: creating my table
       create table mytable (myint integer, mytext text);

     Commands:
-      concat       concat all SQL files and write the formatted output to stdout help         display this help text
+      print        print all SQL files and write the formatted output to stdout.
+                   This command as the following aliasses: echo, concat. help         display this help text
       list         list chunks
       run          run SQL chunks in the database